 A couple of days ago I shared Part 1 of our DIY, budget-friendly kitchen makeover.
-I told you how after the cabinets and walls were painted and everything was looking SO MUCH BETTER, I then began to have eye-twitchiness over the disgusting tan/brown backsplash.
+Remember how after the cabinets and walls were painted and everything was looking SO MUCH BETTER, I then began to have eye-twitchiness over the disgusting tan/brown backsplash tiles?
 I tried my best to just ignore the hideousness of it and focus solely on the lovely new white cabinets and how they went smashingly with the black granite counters.
 I told myself, “Self, you’re being obsessive.
 Just let it go.”

 So I did some quick research on a crazy idea that popped into my head.
 I thought, I bet someone has tried to paint their tile before.
 Surely, that someone has written about it somewhere on the interwebs.
 Perhaps I can learn whether or not it is really a stupid idea before I try it.

 Sure enough, many people have tried it.
 And some, recently, with great success.
 So I decided, what the hell?
 If I do it and it turns out to be awful (which, let’s be honest, nothing could be more awful than the brown catastrophe that already was my backsplash) then I’ll just have to replace the tile sooner than we anticipated.

 So I went out and bought an oil-based paint in a gloss finish and matched at half-strength to the color of my cabinets (White Dove) and a Wooster brush made for oil-based paints.
 I usually avoid oil-based paints like the plague but because I’m painting tile, an inherently smooth surface that you can’t necessarily sand, using an oil-based paint pretty much assures that the paint will stick.
 I also used the same primer I used on the cabinets.